 For years, China was shrouded in mystery to westerners, but now this 1.3 billion person nation has opened itself up to the outside world.
 Spend a semester alongside expert professors and curious peers studying all things Chinese, both traditional and modern.

-Calvin has its own semester-long program in China, offered every fall semester, that offers you the choice between a language-focus track or the language and culture track.
+Calvin has its own semester-long program in China, offered every other fall semester, that offers you the choice between a language-focus track or the language and culture track.
 Even without a background in Chinese, you'll have the time of your life getting to know this deep, ancient culture.
 You'll have everyday adventures in bustling Beijing looking for the best place to eat Chinese dumplings and visiting the city's National Library, sports facilities, parks and countless other important cultural sites.
-On the weekends and during special trips you'll travel to the outlying areas, walking on the Great Wall or trekking up China's most holy mountain, Taishan.
+On the weekends and during special trips you'll travel to the outlying areas, walking on the Great Wall or visiting the ancient city of Xi'an and its Terra Cotta Warriors.

 In northeast China, Beijing is the capital of a nation that covers 3.7 million square miles of land.
 With the Forbidden City at its core, Beijing expands outward in a structure of concentric ring roads.
 It is a destination known as much for its ancient sites as its modern cityscape.